 System Dynamics Modeler

-Climate Interactive (CI) seeks to hire a modeler with climate and/or energy system modeling experience.
+Climate Interactive (CI), a project of New Venture Fund, seeks to hire a modeler with climate and/or energy system modeling experience.
 CI is currently engaged in modeling climate policy and related topics including the energy system, climate smart agriculture, and urban impacts.

 Climate Interactive (www.ClimateInteractive.org) creates and uses system dynamics computer simulations to help decision-makers see what works to address complex social and environmental issues such as mitigating climate change, accelerating the transition to clean energy, and building climate resilience.